 A larger steel mesh design was also used.

-A simple towing attachment allowed it to be moved quickly with a Jeep, cable drum support rollers for signals units, and even tripod fittings that enabled it to be used as a machine gun carrier.
+A simple towing attachment allowed it to be moved quickly with a Jeep, cable drum support rollers for signal units, and even tripod fittings that enabled it to be used as a machine gun carrier.

 By using a range of clamps, brackets, bags, covers and other accessories, the US Army had a very flexible and adaptable system.